 - and simultaneously acknowledges people’s age-old desire to migrate to improve their lives and their expectation that their rights will be respected

 Estonia has been IOM observer state since 1998 and IOM Mission in Estonia was opened in 2004.
 Throughout years, the Office in Estonia has been focusing on Counter-trafficking campaigns, integration initiatives, capacity building and trainings and provided assistance to migrants.
-As of 2011, major activity areas of the IOM Mission in Estonia relate in particular to:
+Major activity areas of the IOM Mission in Estonia relate in particular to:

 - assisted voluntary return and reintegration